Tremus/ghost_docs/docs.md

 - Set shape on OSC (X) - Renders the LFO shape to a wavetable shape and replaces the wavetable used by the current oscillator
 - Add shape to OSC (X) - Renders the LFO shape to a wavetable shape and appends it to the current oscillators wavetable.
 - "Copy LFO to" - Copy parameter settings and parameter modulations to another LFO.

+## F1-F6 - Frequency LFO

+- Save button - Save the FREQ shape to a file.
+- Preset name - Opens a dropdown menu to browse different shape presets.
+- Retrig - When active, retriggers will reset the phase to 0%
+- Loop - When active, the phase of the FREQ will start again from 0% after it hits 100%
+- Rate types

+    Type of rate the "Rate" parameter should use
+    - ms - FREQ speed in ms
+    - Beat Sync - Syncs the rate based on the BPM set by your DAW.
+If using the standalone version, the BPM defaults to 120.
+    - Keytracking - Maps the FREQ rate to the rate of the last key being pressed eg A4 440Hz.
+The "Rate" parameter controls a semitone offset which can be used to increase or decrease the rate.
+- Transpose - Offset in semitones applied to the points in the grid.

+#### Menu

+Open the menu by right clicking on empty space in the grid:

+- Reset points - Resets points to a the default ramp down shape.
+- "Copy FREQ to" - Copy parameter settings and parameter modulations to another FREQ.

+## R1-R3 - Random

+- Retrig - When active, retriggers will generate new random values
+- S & H - Sample and hold - When active, creates hard steps from one random value to another.
+When inactive, creates a smooth ramp from one random value to another.
+- Stereo - When active, random values will be independantly generated for the left & right channel
+- Rate types

+    Type of rate the "Rate" parameter should use
+    - Hz - LFO speed in Hz
+    - Beat Sync - Syncs the rate based on the BPM set by your DAW.
+If using the standalone version, the BPM defaults to 120.
+    - Keytracking - Maps the LFO rate to the rate of the last key being pressed eg A4 440Hz.
+The "Rate" parameter controls a semitone offset which can be used to increase or decrease the rate

+- Random - Controls the chance for new random values to be created at the interval set by the Rate parameter.
+With Random set to 0%, no new values will be produced and the RAND mod will freeze its state.
+With Random set to 100%, new values are always produced
+- Steps - Controls range of possible random values

+## KEY - Keytracking

+Keytracking will offset a paramters value relative to the MIDI key that is being pressed.
+MIDI keys have corresponding note numbers that range from 0-127, with Middle C usually being number 60 (~47%).
+These values can be remapped using the X/Y grid

+## VEL - Velocity

+Velocity will offset a paramters value relative to the velocity in which MIDI notes have been played.
+MIDI velocity ranges from 0-127.
+These values can be remapped using the X/Y grid

+## AT - Aftertouch

+Aftertouch will offset a paramters value relative to the MIDI aftertouch messages sent to the synth.
+These values can be remapped using the X/Y grid

+> !Important

+ There are two common types of aftertouch messages: "Channel" and "Polyphonic".
+Both kinds are read by the AT mod.
+In the rare case that your DAW and/or connected MIDI device is sending both types of aftertouch messages at once, you may get conflicting and undesirable results.